 Contributing to a retirement plan is one of the best tax shelters available to you during your working years.?
-Recently, the IRS announced that some of the retirement savings limits will increase for 2018.
+Recently, the IRS announced that many of the retirement savings limits will increase for 2019.

 Employer Sponsored Plans

 Many smaller employers offer their staff access to SIMPLE/IRAs instead.?
 SIMPLE’s work just like 401(k) plans, which means it’s up to you to fund the bulk of this retirement savings account through salary deferrals.?
-For 2018, the maximum contribution into your SIMPLE as salary deferrals remains at $12,500.?
-Anyone 50 or older by December 31st can sock away an additional $3,000 in 2018, for a total annual salary deferral of $15,500, unchanged from 2017.?
+For 2019, the maximum contribution into your SIMPLE as salary deferrals increases by $500 to $13,000.?
+Anyone 50 or older by December 31st can sock away an additional $3,000 in 2019, for a total annual salary deferral of $16,000, up $500 from 2018.?
 Your employer will generally make matching contributions into your account of up to 3% of your salary.

-Even though the contribution limits didn’t increase for 2018, there is a little good news for people looking to contribute to a Roth IRA .?
-The amount you can earn and still contribute to a Roth has increased by $2,000 for single individuals and $3,000 married couples, as follows:
+In addition to the contribution limits increasing by $500 for 2019, there is a little more good news for people looking to contribute to a Roth IRA .?
+The amount you can earn and still contribute to a Roth has increased by $2,000 for single individuals and $4,000 for married couples, as follows:

 |Single Individuals||Married Couples|